schen24wm/fssd-set/README.md

 - Scripts in `bin-addon/` needs to be added to a directory in `PATH` and be made executable.
 - Set the environment variable `SYSTMP` to an empty directory.
 This directory will store some (hidden) temporary files of the `bin-addon/` scripts.
+- If running with Quantum Espresso (as in the demo), set the environment variable `QEDIR` to the directory with Quantum Espresso binaries.

 The entire process can be done within 5 minutes.